cwpearson/hugo-cwpearson/content/post/20210822-debian-pyenv-poetry/index.md

 We'd especially like to avoid:

 * Using the system python: it may be way out of date, have special modifications, or be required for the system to function (and therefore we should avoid messing with it).
-* Installing packages globally: different projects may require different versions, and the system may have it's own package requirements that conflict with ours.
+* Installing packages globally: different projects may require different versions, and the system may have its own package requirements that conflict with ours.

 The solution has two components:
 1. install and use whatever version of python you like